Ask Marc – about insights from the Service Design Global Conference 2019

 I think that’s something we see in many organizations.
-People don’t call it service design but they do it and once they find out that this term – service design – exists, and there’s a whole community around it and a whole body of knowledge around exists, it’s like like opening the door to a family into a community.
-And for me the service design global conference actually really is like a family gathering every year.
-That’s really the nice thing that we meet the community there, since 2008.
-There was a very first global service design conference taking place in Amsterdam since then every year it’s the same thing.
+People don’t call it service design but they do it and once they find out that this term – service design – exists, and there’s a whole community around it and a whole body of knowledge around exists, it’s like like opening the door to a family, into a community.
+And for me, the Service Design Global Conference actually really is like a family gathering every year.
+That’s really the nice thing, we meet the community there.
+There was a very first SDGC taking place in Amsterdam in 2008 and since then every year it has been the same.

 What was your workshop on journey map operations about?

 Marc: This is a system framework that helps organizations to manage multiple agile projects.
-To manage an agile organization actually is in different dimension to journey maps.
+Managing an agile organization actually is a different dimension to journey maps.

-I thought we start today with just like a five minute intro of that topic as a kind of teaser because we actually got a lot of requests from folks to talk more about that and I would like to dedicate a whole webinar around this, a webinar on journey map operations.
+I thought we start today with a five minute intro of that topic as a teaser.
+We will dedicate a whole webinar to this topic, because we got a lot of requests from folks to talk more about that, a webinar on journey map operations.

 For now I just want to share a few of these slides.
 This is actually my keynote presentation that I used during the workshop and I just highlighted a few things which I think are quite interesting to look at.
-There is always, when you talk about journey maps in organizations, particularly if you start embedding service design, you start scaling service design or however you call what we’re doing.
-At some point people will talk about journey maps, but actually they mean a different thing.
+When you start embedding service design, at some point people will talk about journey maps, but won't mean the same thing.